youliangtan/robot_arm_workcell_manager/README.md

 ---

 ## Notes
-- A custom designed "fork-lift" end effector is used in this process
+- Custom designed "fork-lift" end effector, trays and tray placements are used in this application.
 - 3 executables are used in this application, namely: `robot_arm_workcell_manager` (MAIN), `robot_arm_controller`, `fiducial_markers_handler`.
 - `robot_arm_workcell_manager` executable depends on above `robot_arm_controller` and `fiducial_markers_handler` libs.
 - "Named Motion Target" can be used to name then request each "joint/pose goal" of the robot arm.
 Edit `motion_config.yaml` accordingly.